mariohevia/mariohevia.github.io/_posts/2025-05-02-flood-detection.md

     activation="sigmoid"
 )
 ```
 There are some other things to consider for this model.
-First, the model expects tensors with the shape `(batch_size, channels, height, width)`, and it relies on pixel values being normalised using the specific ImageNet statistics with a mean of `[0.485, 0.456, 0.406]` and a standard deviation of `[0.229, 0.224, 0.225]`.
-Assuming that `final_img` comes from the code in the last section, we can adjust the image with this:
+First, the model expects tensors with the shape `(batch_size, channels, height, width)`, and it relies on pixel values being normalised using specific ImageNet statistics: a mean of `[0.485, 0.456, 0.406]` and a standard deviation of `[0.229, 0.224, 0.225]`.
+Assuming that `final_img` comes from the code in the last section, we can adjust the image with the following:

 ```python
 # Normalise and transform to tensor for DL model